Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 The *getAllocator* function
-invoked through microop not the macroop, generates CPP statement that instantiate microop class object.
+invoked through microop not the macroop, generates CPP statement that instantiate CPP microop class object.

-Because we already have the corresponding microop classes associated with a macroop as a result of assemble, what we have to do is traversing microops and invoking getAllocator function.

 Because we have interest in Limm microcode of MOV_R_MI macroop, we are going to look at getAllocator function